 But what does the CCPA mean for you?

 As a consumer, you’ll have more control over your personal information and more transparency about how it’s used.

-As a business, the CCPA goes into effect on January 1, 2020, and enforcement will begin after a six-month grace period.
-If you’re not compliant yet, it’ll be important to get ahead of the game instead of playing catch up (and facing possible fines and penalties).
+As a business, if you’re not compliant yet, it’ll be important to get ahead of the game instead of playing catch up (and facing possible fines and penalties).

 Even if the law doesn’t apply to your business due to your size or industry, your customers may come to expect the same level of protections they find elsewhere.
-If your company values include consumer privacy, voluntary compliance will demonstrate that practice to your customers and stakeholders.
+If your company values consumer privacy, voluntary compliance will demonstrate your commitment.